azavea/grout-2018-fellowship/docs/demo-framework.md

 feedback without having much experience, or could even familiarize themselves with the core concepts quickly enough to understand what I'm doing in detail.

+In addition, the fact that the Vue team prioritizes incremental adoption seems ideal in this case, given that there's high uncertainty around what the Ashlar suite will look like in the medium- to long-term.
+Of the four frameworks, Vue seems to provide the lowest initial investment overhead.

 ## Status

 Currently in review.